Verse 1: And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.

 Verse 11: And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.

 “Nearest the throne are those who were once zealous in the cause of Satan, but who, plucked as brands from the burning, have followed their Saviour with deep, intense devotion.
 Next are those who perfected Christian characters in the midst of falsehood and infidelity, those who honored the law of God when the Christian world declared it void, and the millions, of all ages, who were martyred for their faith.
-And beyond is the ‘great multitude, which no man could number, of all nations, and kindreds, and people, and tongues,’ ‘before the throne, and before the Lamb, clothed with white robes, and palms in their hands.’
-[Rev.7:9]”
+And beyond is the ‘great multitude, which no man could number, of all nations, and kindreds, and people, and tongues,’ . . . ‘before the throne, and before the Lamb, clothed with white robes, and palms in their hands.’
+Revelation 7:9.”

 Verse 12: And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.

-The pre millennial executive judgment began when Jesus “took the censer, and filled it with fire of the altar, and cast it into the earth” (Revelation 8:5) followed by seven trumpet events.
+The pre-millennial executive judgment began when Jesus “took the censer, and filled it with fire of the altar, and cast it into the earth” (Revelation 8:5) followed by seven trumpet events.
 As we have learned, the first six trumpet events demonstrated to the world and the universe what Satan’s unrestrained rule was like.
-The final series of events called “the third woe” (Revelation 11:14) amounting to “seven last plagues,” brought Satan’s pre millennial rule to an end.
+The final series of events called “the third woe” (Revelation 11:14) amounting to “seven last plagues,” brought Satan’s pre-millennial rule to an end.

-Following the last plague when “there fell upon men a great hail out of heaven” and men called for “the rocks and mountains” to “fall on [them], and hide [them] from the face of him that sitteth on the throne,” the saints who had been carried to heaven by “the Lamb” and were given “thrones, and they sat upon them” and “judgment was given unto them” for a “thousand years” to examine the “books” containing the open record of the wicked “dead, small and great” during the millennial phase of the executive judgment that could be called the “assesory judgment.”
-The wicked “stand before God” metaphorically during the thousand years while their records are being examined.
+Following the last plague, when “there fell upon men a great hail out of heaven” and men called for “the rocks and mountains” to “fall on [them], and hide [them] from the face of him that sitteth on the throne,” the saints, who had been carried to heaven by “the Lamb,” were given “thrones, and they sat upon them” and “judgment was given unto them” for a “thousand years” to examine the “books” containing the open records of the wicked “dead, small and great.”
+This occurs during the millennial phase of the executive judgment, that could be called the “assessory judgment.”
+The wicked “stand before God,” metaphorically, during the thousand years while their records are being examined.
 Then, during the post millennial judgment, they, literally, “stand before God.”
 The “books of record are opened, and the eye of Jesus looks upon the wicked, they are conscious of every sin which they have ever committed.
 They see just where their feet diverged from the path of purity and holiness, just how far pride and rebellion have carried them in the violation of the law of God.
 The seductive temptations which they encouraged by indulgence in sin, the blessings perverted, the messengers of God despised, the warnings rejected, the waves of mercy beaten back by the stubborn, unrepentant heart―all appear as if written in letters of fire.”

 Verse 13: And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.